Pharmacy Practice Residency Program

 Core rotations at VMC are designed to assist the resident in developing the necessary skills to be a competent clinical pharmacy practitioner.
 The first month of the residency is focused on orientation, drug distribution and clinical service training.
 Clinical rotations are typically 4 to 8 weeks in duration while rotations such as drug information, drug safety and practice administration are longitudinal throughout the course of the residency.
 Emphasis is placed on establishing a personal philosophy of practice, developing leadership and teaching skills, utilizing performance self-evaluation, and exhibiting commitment to the profession.

-Residents may choose to extend learning opportunities in Valley’s rotation offerings or choose elective rotations offered at our one of UW Medicine affiliate institutions.
+Residents may choose to extend learning opportunities in Valley’s rotation offerings or choose elective rotations offered at one of our UW Medicine affiliate institutions.

 General Residency Goals